gkynajru/Rainfall-prediction/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Authenticate your ngrok agent.
+ngrok config add-authtoken $YOUR_AUTHTOKEN
 ```

+#
 ## ⚙️ Configuration

 The system uses a configuration dictionary that can be modified in `config.py`: